niell-ion/crossing-docs/docs/crossing_setup.md

 ### Determine Solar Angle

-For optimal charging performance, the solar panel must receive unobstructed, direct sunlight between **10:00 AM and 3:00 PM**.
+* For optimal charging performance, the solar panel must receive unobstructed, direct sunlight between **10:00 AM and 3:00 PM**.

-Ensure there is no shading from nearby structures, railcars, vegetation, or other equipment during these hours.
+* Ensure there is no shading from nearby structures, railcars, vegetation, or other equipment during these hours.

+* Controller enclosure may be moved along battery enclosure rails to allow clearance for the solar panel.

-If the site receives limited sunlight or experiences partial shading, a second solar panel may be installed to maintain adequate system charging capacity.
+* If the site receives limited sunlight or experiences partial shading, a second solar panel may be installed to maintain adequate system charging capacity.